Accredited Psychiatry and Medicine

 Frequently asked questions range from evaluation of defendants for determining

-mitigating and treatable neuropsychiatric disorders to advising safety
+mitigating and treatable neuropsychiatric disorders to advising public

-officials on courtroom and workplace security.
-Dr. Bursztajn is frequently
+safety and law enforcement officers.
+Dr. Bursztajn is frequently chosen

-chosen as a peer reviewer by journals in medicine and psychiatry, ranging
+as a peer reviewer by journals in medicine and psychiatry, ranging from

-from the Journal of the American Medical Association to the American
+the Journal of the American Medical Association to the American Journal

-Journal of Psychiatry.
-Among his forensic psychiatric contributions you
+of Psychiatry.
+Among his forensic psychiatric contributions you can read

 You There Alone?"
 The Unspeakable Crime of Andrea Yates,